-I’m a big fan of the singer Donny Hathaway.
-No matter how many times I listen to his music, I’m in constant awe of his voice.
+I’m a big fan of the singer Donny Hathaway and no matter how many times I listen to his music, I’m in constant awe of his voice.
 The soulfulness, the emotion, the passion.
-That is why he is the greatest Black male singer of all time in any genre of music.
-And let me explain why.
+Just flawless and thats why he is the greatest Black male singer of all time in any genre of music.
+Let me explain why.

 His music ranged from gospel to soul and no matter what he sang, you felt it.
 His music generates all types of emotions, from extreme joy to complete despair and you don’t care because of that beautiful voice that draws in you in.
 It fulfills a need that’s so primal that it’s scary.

 Like his song “I Love You More Than You’ll Ever Know.”
 It’s about a man pouring out his heart to the woman he loves and it’s so damn sexy.
 If I found a man who loved me like that, I would take his ass to City Hall on Monday and marry him so quickly his head would be spinning.
 Cherish his love and feed him everyday.

 The reason why I decided to write this blog was to give Mr. Hathaway some special flowers from me because I love him so much.
 His music makes my soul sing, my heart melt.
 Continue to rest peacefully Boo.
 My crush who’s no longer here in spirit but who’s music is still alive and standing the test of time.